🏛Ramayana·all ages

 Kabandha was laughing.
 The laugh came from the chest-mouth, deep and rumbling, the laugh of a being who had eaten travelers in this clearing for what he himself could not remember was how many centuries.

-Rama, with his free arm, drew a small dagger — not the great bow, which was strapped to his back — and slashed across the wrist of the right arm.
+Rama drew a small dagger and slashed across the wrist of the right arm.
 The skin was leathery, thick.
-He cut.
 He cut deeper.
 The arm twitched.
 The flesh was so old it bled black, not red.
 He cut through the tendon.
 The arm fell.

 Lakshmana dropped to the ground.
 He drew his sword.
-He slashed at the left arm, near the wrist that held his brother, and the second arm fell.
+He slashed at the left arm and the second arm fell.

 It was filled with gratitude.